enasequence/read_docs/submit/fileprep/assembly.rst

 You can use the below file formats to submit genome assemblies.
 Follow the links to learn more about formatting them:

-- `FASTA file`_: Unannotated assemblies should be submitted as a FASTA file
+- `FASTA File`_: Unannotated assemblies should be submitted as a FASTA file
-- `Flat file`_: Annotated assemblies must be submitted as an EMBL flat file
+- `Flat File`_: Annotated assemblies must be submitted as an EMBL flat file
-- `AGP file`_: The assembly of scaffolds or chromosomes from contigs can be described using an AGP file
+- `AGP File`_: The assembly of scaffolds or chromosomes from contigs can be described using an AGP file
-- `Chromosome list file`_: Must be provided when the submission contains assembled chromosomes
+- `Chromosome List File`_: Must be provided when the submission contains assembled chromosomes
-- `Unlocalised list file`_: Should be provided when the submission contains chromosomes with unlocalised sequences
+- `Unlocalised List File`_: Should be provided when the submission contains chromosomes with unlocalised sequences

 Please note that all data files must be compressed with GZIP.

 Some additional information is provided in the appendices:

-- `Appendix: Unique sequence names`_
+- `Appendix: Unique Sequence Names`_
 - `Appendix: Definition of Terms`_

-FASTA file
+FASTA File
 ==========

 Unannotated sequences should be submitted as a FASTA file.